Rights groups protest UNESCO heritage status decision in Tibetan area

 The latest decision brings the number of UNESCO world heritage sites in China to more than 50.

-(Reporting by Ben Blanchard and Cate Cadell; Editing by Robert Birsel)
+Reporting by Ben Blanchard and Cate Cadell; Editing by Robert Birsel